 Getting to know the ‘real’ Peru (or anywhere else) isn’t always about going to hard to find and harder to get to places.
 Sometimes a different perspective is all you need to unlock a wealth of intriguing experiences.
-This holiday focuses on two of Peru’s best-loved areas, the Sacred Valley and Amazon Jungle, but your stay will be enriched with local knowledge from indigenous communities, families and local guides to help you dive deeper into the culture and natural beauty of this unique country.
+This is a true cultural Peru holiday – focusing on two of Peru’s best-loved areas, the Sacred Valley and Amazon Jungle, but your stay will be enriched with local knowledge from indigenous communities, families and local guides to help you dive deeper into the culture and natural beauty of this unique country.

 Day 1: Welcome to Peru!
 You will be met on arrival and transferred to your hotel.
 Depending on what time you arrive, you may be able to explore some of Lima if you have the energy.